yyeopp/yyeopp/README.md

 Hi there 👋

-- 🌱 I’m currently learning at SSAFY
+- 🌱 I’m currently learning Java
 - 📫 How to reach me: letsksy@naver.com